ACM SIGHPC Outstanding Doctoral Dissertation Award

 Is there any restriction on the student's field of study?

 There are no restrictions on the student's field of study.
 However this award recognizes research that advances the theory or practice of HPC as a discipline; it does not recognize the application of HPC to a specific disciplinary area.
-So a new parallel math library would be an appropriate topic, while writing an new application that uses existing HPC tools and hardware in a new way in a specific discipline is not appropriate.
+So a new parallel math library would be an appropriate topic, while writing a new application that uses existing HPC tools and hardware in a new way in a specific discipline is not appropriate.

 What are the membership requirements for the nominator, endorser(s), and the student?

 There are no membership requirements for the candidate, endorser(s), or the nominator.
+Remember that neither officers of ACM nor members of the selection committee for this award can nominate or endorse nominations.

 Can the nominator also be an endorser?